The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

 Less Expensive, Higher Yields

 Because of the chemical simplicity of phenyl-2-propanone, manufacturers use several processes to make this illicit drug.
 And because the ingredients used to make super meth are so inexpensive and readily available, a 50% yield of P2P (500mL produced per 1kg of phenylacetic acid) is considered cost-effective.
-However, other methods can produce as much as 90% yield, with relatively little heat and no special equipment to achieve the chemical reaction.
+However, other methods can produce as much as 90% yields, with relatively little heat and no special equipment to achieve the chemical reaction.

 How Is Super Meth Different?

 The chemical makeup of any methamphetamine includes two separate isomerisms (variants) of the main chemical compound: d-methamphetamine and l-methamphetamine.
 The d-meth causes euphoric psychoactive effects, while the l-meth typically increases heart rate but does little to provide a high.
-Meth purity, then, is a measure of the ratio between the d-meth and l-meth within a sample.
-In recent drug seizures, l-methamphetamine is almost completely absent in P2P meth.

 Higher Purity, Higher Potency